- TCA peels are a type of chemical peel offering powerful rejuvenating results

 TCA peel kit

 A TCA peel kit includes all the materials you need to perform an at-home peel.
-However, kits are not guaranteed to be safe.
-To lower your risk of burning yourself, choose one containing TCA at a concentration of 15% or less, especially if it is your first time.
+However, kits still usually require TCA dilution.
+To lower your risk of injury, choose one containing TCA at a concentration of 15% or less, especially if it is your first time.

 At-Home TCA Peel Instructions

-Before your peel, patch-test a small area of skin to determine if the solution is too strong or if you are allergic to it.
-If your skin does not react after 48 hours, you can proceed.
+Before your peel, it is important to patch-test a small area of skin to determine if the solution is too strong or if you are allergic to it.
+To perform the patch test:

-Starting with a clean face, apply a prep solution or rubbing alcohol to remove surface oils from your skin.
-Apply petroleum jelly around your eyes, mouth and nose to protect those areas.
+Prepare for the peel by securing your hair away from your face and washing your face with a mild cleanser.
+Apply rubbing alcohol or a prep solution, if included in your kit, to remove any remaining surface oils from your skin.
+Spread a thin layer of petroleum jelly around your eyes, mouth and nose to protect those delicate areas.

 Risks and Side Effects

-Performing a TCA face peel at home carries a risk of accidentally burning your skin.
+Performing a TCA face peel at home carries a risk of accidental skin burns.
 This risk increases if you use a product containing more than 15% of the chemical.
 Risks of using more than 35% TCA include infection, scarring and organ damage.

-In darker skin tones, TCA can cause skin discoloration, meaning that the treated area becomes lighter or darker than your natural skin color.
+In darker skin tones, TCA can cause skin discoloration whereby the treated area becomes lighter or darker than your natural skin color.

-Expected side effects of a TCA peel are redness, swelling and peeling lasting up to two weeks.
-During that time, your skin is sensitive to light.
-Avoid sun exposure and wear a sunscreen of at least SPF 30 every day.
-Additionally, do not use skin care products containing AHAs, retinol, salicylic acid, vitamin C or any other exfoliating products while your skin recovers.
+Expected side effects of a TCA peel are redness, swelling and peeling lasting up to 2 weeks.
+During that time, your skin will be sensitive to light.

 Alternatives to At-Home TCA Chemical Peels

 The best alternative to an at-home peel is a professional treatment from a clinician or dermatologist.
-These address the same skin concerns and include chemical peels (TCA peels, glycolic acid peels, lactic acid peels, salicylic acid peels and more), ablative laser skin resurfacing, and microneedling.
+These are safer and generally provide better results than at-home peels.
+They address the same skin concerns, including:

-TCA peels are an effective means of removing dark spots, acne scars and other blemishes from the face.
-Though usually performed in an office, a TCA peel can be performed at home using a kit.
+TCA peels are an effective means of removing dark spots, acne scars and other blemishes from the face while rejuvenating and brightening the skin.

-To avoid the risk of a chemical burn, only use products containing 15% or lower TCA.
+If you choose to do an at-home TCA peel, avoid the risk of a chemical burn by only using products with 15% or lower TCA.
 Follow all included instructions and an appropriate post-peel care regimen to prevent complications.
-Side effects include redness, swelling and peeling lasting up to two weeks.
+Side effects include redness, swelling and peeling that lasts up to 2 weeks.

 As an alternative to an at-home peel, consider a professional treatment.
-These treatments offer the same significant skin improvements with a far lower risk of damaging your skin.
+A treatment performed by a skin care expert in a safe environment offers significant skin improvements with a far lower risk of damaging your skin.
+Alternatively, retinol products are a safe at-home alternative to rejuvenate your complexion.

 - Abdel-Meguid, A. M., Taha, E. A., & Ismail, S. A. (2017).
 Combined Jessner Solution and Trichloroacetic Acid Versus Trichloroacetic Acid Alone in the Treatment of Melasma in Dark-Skinned Patients.
 Dermatologic surgery : official publication for American Society for Dermatologic Surgery [et al.], 43(5), 651–656. https://doi.org/10.1097/DSS.0000000000001036